 Where you place your coop is just as important as the coop itself.
 The ideal location makes life better for both you and your chickens.
 Look for a spot on level ground that gets a mix of sun and shade throughout the day.
 Good airflow is essential for keeping the coop fresh, but you’ll want to shield it from strong winds to avoid drafts.
 Also, consider convenience.
 Placing the coop reasonably close to your house will make daily trips to collect eggs and refresh food and water much easier, especially in bad weather.

-Prepare for Delivery and Assembly
+Getting Ready for Delivery and Assembly

 Once you’ve ordered your coop, it’s time to get your property ready.
 Before the delivery truck arrives, make sure the spot you chose is clear and level.
 You’ll also need a clear path from the street to the coop’s final location.
 The good news is that many high-quality coops, like ours, arrive in pre-assembled panels with the doors, windows, and hardware already installed.
 This makes the final assembly much more straightforward.
 Still, it’s always a good idea to have a friend on standby to help you put the finishing touches on your flock’s new home.